chasehawaii/chasehawaii/README.md

 ## Chase Hawaii

-Source code for a crowd sourced applications to find adventures around the island.
+Source code for a crowd sourced application to find adventures around the island.